wayne-love/ESPySpa/README.md

 ## Configuration
 On first boot or whenever the enable key is press the board will enter hotspot mode.
 Connect to the hotspot to configure wifi & mqtt settings.
+The default SSID name for the hotspot is: eSpa
+The default password for the hotspot is: eSPA-Password

+The hotspot SSID name and password are configurable in the webui.
+The SSID name will match the spa name.

 ## Web-UI